The experienced attorneys at Tuft, Lach, Jerabek & O’Connell, PLLC assist clients in all types of custody disputes.

-Parenting plans are required to include only three things:
+Parenting plans are required to include only four things:

-- schedule of the time each parent spends with the child;
+- A schedule of the time each parent spends with the child;

-- designation of decision-making responsibilities regarding the child; and
+- A designation of decision-making responsibilities regarding the child;

-The parenting plan must nevertheless include a designation of custody.
+As set forth above, the parenting plan does need to include a designation of custody.
 This is because there are provisions of federal law that require such a designation.
 In addition, in the event that one or both parents move to a different state, the laws of that state may come into play.
 The custody designation may be helpful in allowing other states to interpret the parenting arrangements.

 Can a custody order be modified?

-After a custody or a parenting plan determination has been made, it is difficult to modify.
+After a custody or a parenting plan determination has been made, it is difficult (though not impossible) to modify.
 In general, a motion to modify custody may not be brought until a year has passed since the initial custody determination.
-If there has been a motion to change custody, the parents must wait two years before filing another motion to modify custody, whether or not the change in custody was granted.
+If there has been a motion to change custody at some point after the initial custody determination, the parents may have to wait two years before filing another motion to modify custody.
 This is to prevent frequent and harassing filings for custody.
-Neither of the above restrictions on filing motions applies if the court finds that “there is persistent and willful denial or interference with visitation, or has reason to believe that the child’s present environment may endanger the child’s physical or emotional health or impair the child’s emotional development.”

 If a proper motion is filed, the court may modify the custody arrangement if it finds that a change has occurred in the circumstances of the parties or the child, and that modification of custody is necessary to serve the best interests of the child and that: